-Excessive alcohol consumption causes liver damage through different mechanisms, including oxidative stress, hypoxia, up-regulation of pro-inflammatory cytokines, and metabolic effects that affect various types of liver cells.
+Excessive alcohol consumption causes liver damage through different mechanisms, including oxidative stress, hypoxia, up-regulation of pro-inflammatory cytokines, and metabolic effects that affect various liver cells.

 Activated Kupffer cells release a variety of potentially harmful substances, including cytokines, reactive oxygen species, and reactive nitrogen species (RNS) that negatively affect hepatocytes and can lead to activation of liver stellate cells.

-The response in hepatocytes includes mitochondrial damage (increased mitochondrial aspartate transpartase), relative decrease in hepatic ATP, and impaired control of nitric oxide (NO) -dependent respiration.
+The response in hepatocytes includes mitochondrial damage (increased mitochondrial aspartate transparency), the relative decrease in hepatic ATP, and impaired control of nitric oxide (NO) -dependent respiration.

-An acceleration and spread of these processes leads to increased liver inflammation, cirrhosis, and hepatocellular carcinoma.
+An acceleration and spread of these processes lead to increased liver inflammation, cirrhosis, and hepatocellular carcinoma.

 Nonalcoholic fatty liver disease

 The diagnosis of nonalcoholic fatty liver disease (NAFLD) requires evidence of fatty liver disease (by imaging or histology) and the exclusion of other causes of liver disease that cause steatosis.

 Nonalcoholic fatty liver disease is usually asymptomatic, so the diagnosis in most cases follows the incidental finding of abnormal liver enzymes in the laboratory or steatosis on imaging.